-What Happens at a NYC Article 81 Guardianship Hearing?
+What Happens in a NYC Article 81 Guardianship Hearing?

-How does a NYC Article 81 Guardianship Proceeding Start?
+How does an NYC Article 81 Guardianship Proceeding Start?

 An Article 81 Guardianship proceeding is initiated by filing an Order to Show Cause and Verified Petition with the Supreme Court in the County where the alleged incapacitated person (“AIP”) resides.
 The Order to Show Cause will recite the powers requested, have spaces for the Judge to appoint a Court Evaluator, and if necessary, a temporary guardian and an attorney for the AIP.
 The Order to Show Cause will also set forth the date and time of the hearing and the powers that are requested.
 The Verified Petition typically sets forth the AIP’s functional limitations and the reasons that the Petitioner believes that a Guardian is necessary.
 After the Judge signs the Order to Show Cause, the appropriate papers have to be distributed among the various parties.